JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 84. Re-checked and revised all disabled warnings for compiler version 16.8.2
 85. Fixed implementation of the template ToString specialization to allow _GUID parameters in Asserts (now GUID's are correctly displayed in Assert outputs (e.g. as shown in the Test Explorer summary pane)
+86. Revisited some comments and checked/corrected disabled warnings for clean build with the compile time disable debug option selected